phpmath/biginteger/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 A PHP library to work with big integers.
+This library makes use of the GMP extension to do its calculations.

 ## Install